jkstill/sqlrun-tests/trace-overhead/SQL-Trace-Overhead.md

 On average, each write to the trace file consumes 6 microseconds, with a maximum time of 10 milliseconds.

-A think time of 6 ms should allow for maximizing the number transactions, without pushing the server so hard that runqueus get too long, and resource starvation sets in.
+A think time of 6 ms is roughly 1.5x the average transaction time, and should allow for maximizing the number transactions, without pushing the server so hard that runqueus get too long, and resource starvation sets in.

 So the same test were run again, but this time with `--exec-delay 0.006`.